1Birdo/DHT-P2P-Net/README.md

 ## Project Overview

-This is an experimental peer-to-peer (P2P) networking project that will be developed in the background.

 Due to its decentralized nature, the repository will contain minimal files — as each instance acts as both the client and the server.

 Unexpected Botnet P2P Request via Email